juliuspr/on-hornplaying/content/ideas-in-horn-playing/_index.md

   no_date: true
 ---

 A collection of essays that illuminate the central ideas in playing the horn.
-The ideas might seem unusual, but I find them to be relevant.
+The ideas might seem unusual, but I consider them to be [Threshold Concepts]({{< ref "threshold-concepts.md" >}}).
+Such ideas, once internalized change the way you see the world.